vblinden/blog/resources/posts/deploying-an-application-using-dokku-with-https-and-redirects.md

 dokku redirect:set appname example.com www.example.com
 ```

 That's it!
-You now have a application running on a server using Let's Encrypt SSL certificates and redirecting the root domain <i>www.example.com</i> to the subdomain <i>www.example.com</i>.
+You now have an application running on a server using Let's Encrypt SSL certificates and redirecting the root domain <i>example.com</i> to the subdomain <i>www.example.com</i>.

 In a next blog post I will show you how to use a custom <i>Dockerfile</i> and use it with Dokku.
 If you want to read more about that already, you can check out the <x-link href="https://dokku.viewdocs.io/dokku/deployment/methods/dockerfiles/" target="_blank" dot>Dokku documentation</x-link>